IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Add-Applications.md

 ```bash linenums="1"
 mount -o remount,rw /license && rm -rf /license/dsa/licenses/*.lic && reset_to_defaults && reboot
 ```
-Or (new command with OS12 - `delete_igel_licenses ALL`)
+Or (new command with OS 12 - `delete_igel_licenses ALL`)
 ```bash linenums="1"
 delete_igel_licenses ALL && reset_to_defaults && reboot
 ```

 -----

-## Steps to connect your device sandbox UMS
+## Steps to connect an OS 12 device to sandbox UMS

-Steps to test out your UDPocket or OS12 installed device with sandbox UMS
+Steps to test out your UDPocket or OS 12 installed device with a sandbox UMS

 - Boot device
 - Skip -- Let's connect to the company network